 These behaviors are not character flaws.
 They are symptoms of an incomplete predatory sequence.
 If your dog shows three or more consistently, prey drive training should be the first intervention, not the last:

-If your dog is still hyper after walks, or destroying things when you leave, the missing piece is almost always an incomplete predatory sequence, not a lack of exercise.
+So if your dog is still hyper after walks, or destroying things when you leave, the missing piece is almost always an incomplete predatory sequence, not a lack of exercise.

 The Daily Prey Drive Training Stack

-This is the repeatable system.
-Not a list of ideas.
+This is the repeatable system-not a list of ideas.
 A structured routine that satisfies prey drive, builds impulse control, and produces genuine calm in 15 to 20 minutes.
 Run it once or twice daily depending on your dog’s intensity.

 Why it works: This completes the stalk-chase-capture-win loop.
 The dog’s nervous system registers neurological resolution, not just physical fatigue.
 It also teaches the dog that listening to you turns the prey drive ON, not off.
+For the full session method and impulse control drills, see the linked guides.

 Scatter treats in grass, use a snuffle mat, or play “find it” games around the yard.
 This satisfies the search and dissect phase of the predatory sequence in a calm, low-arousal way.

-The stack works because each step addresses a different phase of the predatory sequence.
+For example, the stack works because each step addresses a different phase of the predatory sequence.
 Chase resolves the drive.
 Scent work resolves the search instinct.
 The settle locks in the calm.
 Skip a step and the loop stays incomplete.

 3 Prey Drive Training Drills You Can Start Today